iokuznetsov/iokuznetsov.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior postdoc in Natural Language Processing at the [Ubiquitous Knowledge Processing Lab](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp), [Technical University of Darmstadt](https://www.tu-darmstadt.de/).
+I am a senior Natural Language Processing researcher at the [Ubiquitous Knowledge Processing Lab](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp), [Technical University of Darmstadt](https://www.tu-darmstadt.de/).
 I coordinate and co-advise InterText: a [large](https://erc.europa.eu/projects-statistics/science-stories/artificial-intelligence-living-texts) project about modeling text as a living object in context.
 We create tasks, datasets, methods and applications for cross-document NLP, edit analysis, and AI for peer reviewing assistance.
 You can follow this research [here](https://intertext.ukp-lab.de/).